airayzing/Help-Docs-v2/product-guides-and-training/must-know-how-of-eleapi/manage-and-use-custom-attributes.md

 [call-external-apis-in-your-chat-flows.md](call-external-apis-in-your-chat-flows.md)
 {% endcontent-ref %}

 And that's it!
 You've successfully created a custom attribute in EleAPI.
-This attribute can now be used to personalize interactions, segment users, and enhance the overall eleapi experience.
+This attribute can now be used to personalize interactions, segment users, and enhance the overall EleApi experience.